salvorio/salvor-contracts/README_old.md

 npx hardhat compile
 ```

-In order to properly organize the contracts, the **AssetManager** contract must be deployed first.
+In order to organize contracts together the **PaymentManager** must deployed first and received payment contract address must be passed to the other marketplace contracts on deployment as a parameter.
-Once deployed, the obtained **AssetManager** address needs to be set in the exchange and lending contracts using their respective `setAssetManager` function.
+And every marketplace platform must be whitelisted via `addPlatform` on `paymentManager`.
-Additionally, the deployed **SalvorExchange** and **SalvorLending** contracts' addresses must be whitelisted on the AssetManager contract using the `addPlatform` function.
+In order to deploy the **ArtMarketplace** contract, the **GovarnanceToken** contract must be deployed first and the address of the **GovarnanceToken** contract must be passed as a parameter to the **ArtMarketplace** contract.

 ``deploy.js`` configured to handle above explanation.